 Scholarships are administered through a partnership between North Georgia Technical College and the North Georgia Technical College Foundation.
-Scholarship applications are available online, in the Foundation Office, and in the Financial Aid Office.
-Applications for assistance with tuition and fees are accepted prior to each semester of the school year; students must apply/re-apply for foundation scholarships prior to each term.
-Applications must be submitted to the Foundation Office by the published deadline each semester; late applications cannot be considered.
+Scholarship applications are available online and in the Institutional Advancement Office.
+Applications for assistance with tuition and fees are accepted prior to each semester of the school year; students must apply/re-apply for Foundation scholarships prior to each term.
+Applications must be submitted to the Institutional Advancement Office by the published deadline each semester; late applications cannot be considered.
 Students must meet selection criteria as established by each individual scholarship.
 The Foundation Scholarship Committee will determine eligibility and will award scholarships based on the availability of funds.
 All scholarships are based on documented financial need.
-Foundation Scholarships are awarded in amounts up to \$375 and are to be used exclusively for tuition and fees.
+Foundation scholarships are awarded in amounts up to \$375 and are to be used exclusively for tuition and fees.